paholg/dimensioned/README.md

     let v2 = speed(x, t);
     assert_eq!(v, v2);

-    let v3 = 2000.0 * cgs::M / cgs::S;
+    let v3 = generic_speed(6.0 * cgs::M, 3.0 * cgs::S);
-    let v4 = cgs::CGS::From(v);
+    let v4 = v.into();
-    assert_eq(v3, v4);
+    assert_eq!(v3, v4);
 }
 ```

-For more in-depth examples, please see the documentation or the one linked above.
+This example is also included as `examples/readme-example.rs`.

-## Unit Systems
+# Unit Systems

-The heart of *dimensioned* is the `make_units!` macro, which creates a unit system.
-While
+Dimensioned aims to include unit systems for a large variety of uses.
+It also includes a
-*dimensioned* ships with some unit systems, the macro is available for you to make any you desire.
+`make_units!` macro to allow you to create any unit system you desire.

-If you think there's a unit system that would be widely used, please submit an issue.
-I see no
-reason why *dimensioned* shouldn't provide all kinds of unit systems.

-## Error Messages
+# Error Messages

-Probably the biggest weakness of *dimensioned* are the error messages generated.
+Probably the biggest weakness of dimensioned are the error messages generated.
 The type
-signatures coming from *dimensioned* tend to just look like a bunch of gobbly-guck.
+signatures coming from dimensioned tend to just look like a bunch of gobbly-guck.
 Someday, we may
 have a better way to display them.

 For now, my advice is that when you get an error message involving *dimensioned*, just go to the
 line number and hopefully the issue will be apparant from the code alone.

+# Friends of dimensioned

+If there are any libraries that work particularly well with dimensioned, such as the vector3d
+library used in part 3 of the simulation example, please let me know and they will be listed here.